 2. Swipe the small brush across the microphones.

-Never try to put the bristles of the small brush or the cleaning wire into the microphone inlets.
-This can damage your hearing aids.
+- Never try to put the bristles of the small brush or the cleaning wire into the microphone inlets.
+This can damage your hearing aids. - Use a soft, dry cloth to wipe your earmoulds clean.

 The earmould